elmorenox/c4_deployment-3/README.md

 sudo systemctl start jenkins
 ```

-Access the Jenkins dashboard
+Access the Jenkins dashboard.
+We'll being to build the pipeline.
+We are using a multibranch pipeline.
+At the moment this is pretty naive.
+We have the branch discovery set to 'All Branches.'
+I have questions whether this will trigger build, test, and deploy when branches that aren't ```main```
+are pushed to our repository.
+In the 'Places for Imrovement' section below we note some additional behaviors the could be implemented to only trigger a build on branches that initiate a PR.
+In short we want to use multibranch to know whether in isolation a PR branch has a problem and if that branch would break the ```main``` branch if merged, but that's not fully implement here.
+See 'Places for Improvemnet' below.

 - Retrieve admin password from /var/jenkins/secrets/initialAdminPassword
 - Navigate to {public.ip}:8080 on your browser to configure the dashboard.
 You will be prompted for the admin password
 - You will be prompted to install the recommended plugin or choose your own.
-Install the quick start jenkins plugins.
+Install the quick start jenkins plugins
 - Install the Jenkins 'Pipeline Utility Steps':
   - [https://plugins.jenkins.io/pipeline-utility-steps/](https://plugins.jenkins.io/pipeline-utility-steps/)
   - ![Screenshot 2023-08-25 at 8 48 15 PM](https://github.com/elmorenox/Deploy_Jenkins_Server-EBS_Application/assets/8043346/3532d82d-9d18-472c-9b63-028cd1f932b0)